 Full AFC, NFC rosters for 2023 NFL Pro Bowl Games revealed

-Here are the full AFC, NFC rosters for 2023 Pro Bowl originally appeared on NBC Sports Bayarea
+Here are the full AFC, NFC rosters for 2023 Pro Bowl originally appeared on NBC Sports Philadelphia

 Over 80 NFL stars have locked down a trip to Vegas.

-The full 44-man AFC and NFC rosters for the 2023 Pro Bowl Games at Allegiant Stadium in Las Vegas were revealed by the NFL on Wednesday night.
+The full 44-man AFC and NFC rosters for the 2023 Pro Bowl Games in Las Vegas were revealed by the NFL on Wednesday night.

 The NFL-best Philadelphia Eagles led the league with eight selections, headlined by quarterback Jalen Hurts, wide receiver A.J.
 Brown, tackle Lane Johnson, guard Landon Dickerson, center Jason Kelce and cornerback Darius Slay, all of whom were voted in as starters.